Zuu

-Zuu (stylized in all caps) is the fourth studio album by American rapper Denzel Curry, released through PH Recordings and distributed by Loma Vista Recordings on May 31, 2019.
-The title is a nickname for his home city, Carol City, Miami, Florida.
+Zuu (stylized in all caps) is the fourth studio album by American rapper Denzel Curry, released through PH Recordings and Loma Vista on May 31, 2019.
+The title is a nickname for his home city, Carol City, Florida.
+It features guest appearances by Kiddo Marv, Rick Ross, Tay Keith, Ice Billion Berg, Sam Sneak, and PlayThatBoiZay.
+Production was primarily handled by FnZ, alongside Tay Keith himself, Charlie Heat, Ronny J, and others.

 Zuu is the follow-up to Curry's 2018 studio album Ta13oo.
 It was supported by two singles: "Ricky" and "Speedboat".
 The album received widespread acclaim from critics, with many praising Curry's tributes to other artists from Carol City.

 Themes

 Denzel Curry said that while his previous album Ta13oo (2018) was rooted in darker themes, Zuu came from homesickness for Miami.
 He explained: "it goes from the sounds of where I grew up, to what I was raised around, to the people I was raised around, to the sounds that pretty much shaped the person I am."

 Promotion

 The first single, "Ricky", was released on May 8, 2019, for streaming and digital download, along with an accompanying music video.
 The second single, "Speedboat", was released on May 21, for streaming and digital download after Curry teased it on social media.
 Curry's television debut on The Tonight Show Starring Jimmy Fallon, included a medley of "Ricky" and "Wish".